dataquine/dataquine/README.md

 ## Who am I? 🙋🏻‍♀️

 Scottish senior web and software developer now exploring whether the third act of my professional life is working with data.
 Currently unemployed and looking for my next role.
 Graduate of the (last ever!) [@CodeClan](https://github.com/codeclan) Professional Data Analysis <!--(https://codeclan.com/courses/data-analysis/)--> course, DR22 remote cohort.
+From this course I have obtained a Professional Development Award in Data Science, SCQF Level 8.

 ## What's the plan?